stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 ```

 Other numeric implementations come without additional obstacles.
-The unerased implicit will always be present, however, as
+The unerased implicit will always be present, however, as all
+these interfaces require an implementation of `Num`:

 ```idris
 public export